Todd Doherty

 Todd Doherty is married to Kelly and together they have four children.

 Todd and Kelly have been small business owners for over 20 years.
 Todd previously was an aviation executive and worked with industry, provincial and federal governments in global promotion of national trade, tourism and aviation opportunities.

-During the first sitting of the 42nd Parliament Todd Doherty tabled four private members bills:
+During the first sitting of the 42nd Parliament, Doherty tabled four private members bills: